 - HubSpot's free CRM also gives the sales team insight into all of a lead's activities on the website, phone calls placed, deals, etc.

 Things that you shouldn't worry about:

 Does inbound marketing work for B2B and B2C ?

 Yes.
 As long as you're targeting your audience correctly, understand buying behavior and follow the format for attracting, converting and nurturing leads you're going to be able to produce results.

 What if we don't have anything to say in a blog?

 We bet you do, you just don't know it yet.
-Take some time to understand your goals and will create some ideas on what you could do for blogs and downloadable/premium content used to turn visitors into leads.
+Take some time to understand your marketing and sales goals, then brainstorm some ideas on what you could do for blogs and downloadable/premium content that is used to turn visitors into leads.

-If you're thinking about inbound and would like an honest opinion about it please schedule a consultation with our team.
+If you're thinking about inbound and would like an honest opinion about it please schedule a free consultation with our team.
 We want clients to be successful so honesty about whether inbound is a good fit is important to both you and us!